 Oral cancer kills more people nationwide than either cervical or skin (melanoma) cancer, and only half of patients diagnosed will survive more than five years.
 One American dies every hour from oral cancer.
 The most common risk factors are tobacco use, frequent high quantity alcohol consumption, constant sunlight exposure, habitual cheek or lip biting, or poorly fitting dentures.
 Although most oral cancers are found in people who use tobacco and/or drink alcohol excessively, 25% of cases occur in people who have no risk factors at all.
 Additionally, oral cancer is now the number six cancer killer in men, and it's more prevalent than cervical cancer as well.

 Dr. Scott could very well be your number one soldier in the fight against oral cancer.
 Statistics show that in about 10% of patients, dentists notice a problem area even before the patient notices.
-During a regular dental checkup, Dr. Scott will examine your entire mouth, searching for a flat, painless, white or red spot or small sore.
+During regular dental checkups, Dr. Scott will perform oral cancer screenings in our West Monroe, LA dental office.
+This screning involves examining your entire mouth, searching for a flat, painless, white or red spot or small sore.
 Other signs of oral cancer can include:

 Two tests can determine if a trouble spot is cancerous.
 A brush biopsy is a painless test performed on areas that look harmless or do not have a clear cause.
 This test can detect potentially dangerous cells in the early stages of the disease.
 A scalpel biopsy, which requires local anesthesia, is usually performed on suspicious areas.